For executives and business teams

 Is DataPilot only for SQL users?

-No. Analysts build and govern the workflows; the rest of the team consumes trusted outputs like reports, alerts, exports, and governed answers.
+No. Analysts build and control the workflows; the rest of the team consumes trusted outputs like reports, alerts, and exports.

 Why not just connect an AI tool directly to the database?